Learning Causally Predictable Outcomes from Psychiatric Longitudinal Data: Introduction

 One of the primary obstacles to causal inference from observational data is latent confounding \cite{Imbens15}, where unmeasured variables $\bm{C}$ may influence both treatment $T_2$ and outcomes ($\bm{Y}_3, \ldots, \bm{Y}_m$), biasing causal effect estimates (Figure~\ref{fig:main} (a)).
 Here, subscripts denote time steps in the longitudinal data, so $T_1$ and $T_2$ refer to treatments at different times, and $\bm{Y}_i$ represents the vector of \textit{multiple} clinical rating scale items measured at time $i$.
 While standard practice adjusts for observed confounders $\bm{X}$ in regression models, this ignores clinical knowledge that many historical treatments $T_1$ have only \textit{time-limited direct causal effects} and thus do not directly impact later outcomes\footnote{We relax this assumption in Supplementary Materials \ref{SM:relax}, where we also provide more technical discussion.}.
 Instead, any effect of $T_1$ on outcomes $\bm{Y}_3, \ldots, \bm{Y}_m$ occurs indirectly -- mediated through $T_2$ -- with no direct causal arrows from $T_1$ to the later outcomes (Figure \ref{fig:main} (a)).
 For instance, antidepressants do not directly affect symptom severity a year after discontinuation in active major depression \cite{Rush06a}.

 We propose to incorporate the prior knowledge of short-term treatment effects by searching for a non-negative weight vector $\alpha$ such that the aggregated outcome $\bm{Y}_i\alpha$ is conditionally independent of past treatment $T_1$, given current treatment $T_2$ and $\bm{X}$, for all time steps.
 The non-negativity constraint on $\alpha$ ensures that $\bm{Y}_i\alpha$ remains a clinically interpretable \textit{severity score}, preserving the additive contribution of each symptom without introducing cancellation effects.
 Moreover, in this longitudinal setting, the latent confounders linking $T_1$ to $\bm{Y}_i\alpha$ are assumed to be the same as those linking $T_2$ to $\bm{Y}_i\alpha$, since both $T_1$ and $T_2$ represent treatment assignments differing by time.
 As a result, achieving conditional independence between $T_1$ and $\bm{Y}_i\alpha$ (after adjusting for $T_2$ and $\bm{X}$) eliminates confounding for both past and current treatments.
-Graphically, this corresponds to blocking all non-causal paths from $T_1$ to each $\bm{Y}_i\alpha$, thereby enabling unbiased inference of the causal effect of $T_2$ on each $\bm{Y}_i\alpha$ (e.g., Figure~\ref{fig:main} (b)).
+Graphically, this corresponds to eliminating the statistical influence transmitted along non-causal paths between $T_1$ and each $\bm{Y}_i\alpha$, thereby enabling unbiased inference of the causal effect of $T_2$ on each $\bm{Y}_i\alpha$ (e.g., Figure~\ref{fig:main} (b)).
 Applying the same $\alpha$ across all time points ultimately yields a single, durable, and empirically unconfounded severity score, enabling credible causal inference for a structured combination of items -- even when such inference is infeasible for every individual item.